7/22/2024

 CEO

-Thank you, Nick.
-So on strategy, six waves has its two parts in the performance of commenting.
-One is that they have not been able to launch new games.
-The other comp.
-So that is obviously hurting top line over time, but it is strategy.
-So it's it's it's not the dramatic drop immediately because they have a loyal, significant user base.
-The other thing that happens is that since they're not scaling new games, they're they're instead not growing top line.
-They're growing their margins, which they have done significantly during the last 12 months.
-So they are not active for the moment in top line, but they are active and increasing their their margins in a in a satisfactory way.
-Looking at Q3.
-Yes, of course, we everything else.
-You don't want the seasonality to kick in and the strategy part to kick in.
-So we we do expect that for for at least half the quarter Q3, it will be lower activity.
-So and that that is a negative impact.
-On the other hand, it depends also when we get traction with you again, because it's even in strategy, we can get quite.
-Quite not as fast as in casual, but we can get some effect.
-So I think that we don't give.
-I cannot say that, but it's a it's a bit softer June than we had hoped for in strategy.
+uh the other comp so that is obviously hurting top line over time but it is strategy so it's it's um It's not a dramatic drop immediately because they have a loyal, significant user base.
+The other thing that happens is that since they're not scaling new games, they're instead not growing top line, they're growing their margins, which they have done significantly during the last 12 months.
+So they are not active for the moment in top line, but they are active and increasing their margins in a satisfactory way.
+Looking at Q3, yes, of course, everything else, you don't want the seasonality to kick in and the strategy part to kick in.
+So we do expect that for at least half the quarter Q3, it will be lower activity.
+And that is a negative impact.
+On the other hand, it depends also when we get traction with UA again, because even in strategy, we can get quite... quite not as fast as in casual, but we can get some effect.
+So I think that we don't give, I cannot say that, but it's a bit softer June than we had hoped for in strategy.
 And that is, of course, I would have preferred the opposite.
-We have a chance to beat organically Q3.
+Do we have a chance to beat organically in Q3?
 Yes, of course we have, but I don't give any forecast about that.
-Your third question, TTC, how far could you go?
-That's a question.
-And to be honest, I don't really know because it's many bits and pieces moving around.
-And it's also important to understand that what we focus a lot on is the customer experiences and live through live ops.
-And if you push too hard when it comes to the TTC, especially in cash and mash up and some other product, it could be on mid long term cost of the user experience, which would be much more expensive than increasing the TTC.
-But I'm absolutely convinced that we can do more than we have today.
-That I can say.
+Your third question, DTC, how far could it go?
+That's a very good question.
+And to be completely honest, I don't really know because it's many bits and pieces moving around.
+And it's also important to understand that what we focus a lot on is the customer experiences through LiveOps.
+And if you push too hard when it comes to DTC, especially in cash and mashup and some other product it could be on the mid to long term cost of the user experience which would be much more expensive than increasing dpc but i'm absolutely convinced that we can do more than we have today that i can state thank you

 speaker